jayarathina/Roman-Calendar/README.md

 - Ability to **add local calendars**.
 - Created with programmers in mind, so that programmers can **easily extend and build upon this**.
 - Well documented code with **necessary comments for clarity**.
 - Can be easily translated into any language.
 English translation of the raw data is provided in the HTML representation of the data.
-See [RomanCalendarRenderHTML.php](src/RomanCalendarRenderHTML.php)
+See [RomanCalendarRenderHTML.php](src/RomanCalendarRenderHTML.php) and [RomanCalendarRanks.php](src/RomanCalendarRanks.php)
+### New in Version 5.0
 - No database required.
 (Removed MySQL dependancy)
 - BUGFIX: Added backward compatibility.
 (That is if a new feast is added to the universal calendar this year.
 Previous year calendars generated will not have that feast.
 For example, the commemoration of St. Mary Magdalene raised to a Feast by Pope Francis only in 2016 ([ref](http://en.radiovaticana.va/news/2016/06/10/commemoration_of_st_mary_magdalene_raised_to_a_feast/1236157)), therefore, if you generate a calendar for the year 2008, it will not be marked as a feast in that year)